 So, to avoid that, we'll need to allocate more bandwidth to account for fluctuations with our internet provider's speed, allow other programs/devices to use said bandwidth, etc. That's why it is wise to add about 50% of the bitrate number to obtain an upload speed that keeps the stream stable (our streaming bitrate calculator already includes it 😉).

-💡 We have a calculator to figure out how much data you will need to host a live stream for a specific time length if you're on mobile.
+💡 We have a calculator to figure out how much data you will need to host a live stream for a specific time length if you're on mobile: the data usage calculator!

 What bitrate should I stream at?
 What's a good bitrate for streaming?